 After an Android device is encrypted, you may see some slight performance drops.

-While this will likely not be noticeable on high-end devices, users of low-end or older devices may see a drop in the performance of their devices.
-This is because, once the information on your device has been encrypted, it will need to be decrypted on the fly every time you access it.
+While this will likely not be noticeable on high-end devices, if you’re using a low-end or older device, you may see a drop in the performance of your device.
+This is because, once you’ve encrypted the information on your device, it will need to be decrypted on the fly every time you access it.
 This will tax your device’s CPU a bit more.

 If you turn on encryption for your Android phone or tablet, there’s usually no way to reverse the process, short of doing a factory reset of the device and starting over.
 Sure, some manufacturers may offer an option to encrypt and then decrypt, but this option is not generally available.